zetavg/chromium-website/site/chromium-os/developer-library/reference/development/developer-information-for-chrome-os-devices/cr-48-chrome-notebook-developer-information/how-to-boot-ubuntu-on-a-cr-48/index.md

 a) have a long wait,

-b) still be running Chrome OS, and
+b) still be running ChromeOS, and

 c) have to use cgpt to raise the KERN-C priority again.